jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 leveling off under the cloud cover a few hundred meters above the ground.
 Muharto spots a railway line, and tells Bob that it leads along the valley to terminate in Jogja.
-Bob follows the line, barely visible through the rain, while Muharto desperately tries to remember if there is a tunnel between their current location and Jogjakarta.
+Bob follows the line, barely visible through the rain, and jokingly asks Muharto if there are any tunnels between here the Jogja.
+The look on Muharto's face suggests that he is not entirely sure.

-**Later that day  at Maguwo **Suryadarma tells Muharto that this will be his last blockade run.
-An Indian businessman has offered to link India with the Republic with his own Dakota, registered as VT-CLA.
-He has the full support of the Indian government, so further chartered runs will not be necessary.
-Muharto is disappointed, but this will be memorable, as Suryadarma asks Bob to make a couple of detours on the way back to Singapore.
-Bob cheerfully agrees.

-**Returning to 25 September 1988  at Muharto Residence **Muharto tells Cameron that he was pleased at this display of crucial international support, but dismayed that once again he will be desk-bound.
-However, this last fight would prove to be memorable.
-Suryadarma had asked Bob to make a couple of detours on the way back to Singapore, risky activities more suited to a military mission that a civilian charter flight.
+**Returning to 25 September 1988  at Muharto Residence **Muharto tells Cameron that at Tasikmalaya, Pang Suparto confirmed that it was indeed Bob Freeberg stuck on the beach.
+They loaded two barrels of aviation fuel into a jeep and drove to the coast.
-Nonetheless, Bob had cheerfully agreed.

-**Flashing back to 31 March 1947  at Karangendah **Engines roaring with reversed props, Bob makes a spectacular landing on a refurbished Japanese airstrip at Karangendah on the grasslands of south Sumatra.
-Santoso, the base commander climbs aboard to meet them.
-After a short conversation, Santoso exits, and Bob takes off, the wheels finally lifting off the runway a few meters before the end.

-**On 08 June 1947  at Cilotok **Muharto and Pang marvel that the pilot had been able to land on this short stretch of beach, bookended by high bluffs.
+**Flashing back to 08 June 1947  at Cilotok **Muharto and Pang marvel that Freeberg had been able to land on this short stretch of beach, bookended by high bluffs.
 Muharto recognizes Freeberg and they greet as friends.
 Fearing that a patrolling Dutch fighter could appear at any time, Muharto, in a stirring speech, implores the assembled villagers to tear apart their houses to fashion an improvised runway from the bamboo mats used as walls.
 They do so, and with Muharto and Pang on board, the Dakota takes off and flies to Maguwo.

 **Later that day  at Maguwo **Suryadarma commissions Bob to fly a cargo of high-value quinine to Manila and return with essential medicines and